paulternate/cf-venafi-automation/docs/03-tlspc-policy-automation/README.md

 Unless otherwise stated, all console settings should be left in their **DEFAULT** state.

-Any warning banners which appear in the AWS Console during these steps are typically caused by policy restrictions in the target AWS account and can be safely **IGNORED**.
+Any warning banners which appear in the AWS Console during these steps are typically caused by policy restrictions in the target AWS Account and can be safely **IGNORED**.

 ## Creating your first Policy Stack (90 days)